PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 ``x`` , it will get 1, the value of variable ``x`` in the function itself.
 The variable ``x`` with a value 2 is in the global scope and is hidden by the local ``x``.
-If the function tries to look up ``y`` , it won’t find it in the local scope, but will find it in the module scope with a value 3.
+If the function tries to look up ``y`` , it won't find it in the local scope, but will find it in the module scope with a value 3.

 Modules